TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 #### Container liveness and readiness

-Kubernetes relies on a liveness probe to know if a container is alive or needs a restart, and readiness probe to know if a container is ready to serve requests or stop sending requests to the container’s pod.
+Kubernetes relies on the liveness and readiness probe to know what to do with the container.

+-   If the liveness probe fails, Kubernetes restarts the container.
+Therefore, we should keep the liveness logic simple and check nothing external to prevent a slow database call from restarting the entire container.
+-   If the readiness probe fails, Kubernetes removes the pod from the service endpoints.

 #### Sidecar container